omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image8.png">

-After having the final features list ready,  I created the data frame which will be used in my models.
-I used again tokenization and stemming process to fit my data frame e with the list of features.
+After selecting the final features ,  I created the data frame which will be used in my models.
+I used again tokenization and stemming algorithm to fit my data frame  with the list of  the selected features.

 <img src = "./mode_5/images/image9.png">